 For more technical details on ACCESS–S, see: Hudson, D. et al, 2017: ACESS-S1: The new Bureau of Meteorology multi-week to seasonal prediction system.
 Journal of Southern Hemisphere Earth Systems Science, 67:3 132-159

-The Bureau uses output from ACCESS–S for several products including forecasts of the El Niño–Southern Oscillation (ENSO) and the Indian Ocean Dipole (IOD), as well as monthly to seasonal rainfall and temperature outlooks, and sea surface temperature (SST) anomaly forecasts for the Great Barrier Reef as an indicator of potential coral bleaching.
+The Bureau uses output from ACCESS–S for several products including forecasts of the El Niño–Southern Oscillation (ENSO) and the Indian Ocean Dipole (IOD), as well as weekly to seasonal rainfall and temperature outlooks, and sea surface temperature (SST) anomaly forecasts.

 Rainfall and temperature outlooks

-ACCESS–S produces rainfall and temperature outlooks for the months and season ahead.
+ACCESS–S produces rainfall and temperature outlooks for the weeks to seasons ahead.
 They are based on an ensemble of 99 forecasts (or scenarios) for the future climate.
-The variability of the outlooks among the 99 ensemble members gives an indication of the uncertainty in the future evolution of the climate system.
-For instance, if 80 of the 99 ensemble members suggest dry ahead, we can say there is about an 80% chance of dry conditions in the upcoming month/season.
+The variability of the outlooks among the 99 ensemble members gives an indication of the range of possible future scenarios.
+For instance, if 80 of the 99 ensemble members suggest drier conditions are likely, we can say there is about an 80% chance of drier conditions in the upcoming month/season.

-The rainfall and temperature outlooks are provided as the probability of getting above median rainfall or temperature (maximum and minimum) for the months and season ahead.
+The rainfall and temperature outlooks are provided as the probability of getting above median rainfall or temperature (maximum and minimum) for the weeks to seasons ahead.
 For rainfall, this outlook information can also be displayed as the probability of getting a particular rainfall amount.

 El Niño–Southern Oscillation (ENSO) and Indian Ocean Dipole (IOD) outlooks

-Sea surface temperatures in specific regions of the Pacific and Indian oceans are monitored for signals that climate events, such as El Niño or La Niña, may be developing.
+Sea surface temperatures in specific regions of the Pacific and Indian oceans are monitored to establish whether significant climate drivers, such as El Niño or La Niña, may be developing.
 These events can influence, or drive, Australian rainfall and temperature patterns.
-ACCESS–S produces temperature forecasts for these regions for the seasons ahead, to monitor the possible development of ENSO or IOD events.
+ACCESS–S produces temperature forecasts for these regions for the seasons ahead to monitor the possible development of ENSO or IOD events.